ridunoff/RubikSolver/README.md

-# RubixSolver
+# RubikSolver
-A 2X2 Rubix Cube Solver for Data Structures and Algorithms.
+A 2X2 Rubik Cube Solver for Data Structures and Algorithms.